 Mundane – global – astrology is primarily an observational science.
 The ancient Hermetic axiom – as above-so below – guides the endeavor.

-Observation starts the research trail and to learn the current influence of a planet or sign on global affairs data pertaining to the Aquarian Age; the sign transits and in-sky aspects of the major planets (Jupiter, Saturn, Uranus, Neptune and Pluto); and the astro-events occurring in the all the major cycle charts must be observed and matched with events and trends occuring here on Earth.
+Observation starts the research trail and to learn the current influence of a planet or sign on global affairs data pertaining to the Aquarian Age, the sign transits and in-sky aspects of the major planets (Jupiter, Saturn, Uranus, Neptune and Pluto), and the astro-events occurring in the all the major cycle charts must be observed and matched with events and trends occurring here on Earth.

 Students of mundane astrology in the 21st century owe a huge debt of gratitude to Elbert Benjamine’s mundane astrology class and the painstaking research it conducted during the 1920’s and 30’s that has now become the foundation of modern mundane astrology.